-Suppose postal mails are not removed from the receptacle in a timely fashion, the mail carrier may be prompted to pick them back up, and they will be marked as “Unclaimed”.
-In such cases, the mail returned but address correct and is a result of poor data quality.
+Suppose postal mails are not removed from the receptacle in a timely fashion, the mail carrier may be prompted to pick them back up, and it will be marked as “Unclaimed”.
+In such cases, the mail is returned but the address is correct and is a result of poor data quality.

 Returned to Sender due to Addressee’s Violation

 Although there are numerous variations to this issue, broadly, we can say that this was when the addressee violated a postal order or rule, which in most cases involves false representation.
 For such a situation, there isn’t much you can do other than simply remove the address from your database to avoid future mailings to the addressee.

 This usually happens when there is some kind of dispute or disagreement among the postal officials about the direct mails sent to a specific location.
 In most cases, the local authority has a reason not to deliver postal mails, but the case is yet to be confirmed and entered into the CASS system.